bpucker/FlavonoidFriday/README.md

 ### (67) Role of MtrGSTF7 in anthocyanin transport ###
-> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** The gstf7 mutant of Medicago truncatula shows a lack of anthocyanins, but an increased accumulation of proanthocyanidins in the leaves #FlavonoidFriday (details: https://lnk.tu-bs.de/uwJ3X0)
+> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** The gstf7 mutant of Medicago truncatula shows a lack of anthocyanins, but an increased accumulation of proanthocyanidins in the leaves.
+MtrGSTF7 can complement the corresponding A. thaliana mutant (tt19) #FlavonoidFriday (details: https://lnk.tu-bs.de/uwJ3X0)